aldolo69/oqtadrive/README.md

 - Keep the lines between the board and the plug as short as possible, to avoid interference.
 For the prototypes I built, I used ribbon cable no longer than 5 cm, which works well.

 - The resistors in the data lines (`DATA1` & `DATA2`) and `WR.PROTECT` are not strictly required, the original *Microdrives* don't have them.
 I still recommend using them, since they will limit the current that can flow should there ever be a conflict between these outputs and the *Interface 1*, *QL*, or other *Microdrives*.
-So to minimize the risk of damaging your vintage machine, use the resistors!

 - The switching diodes (1N4148 or similar) in the `WR.PROTECT` and `/ERASE` lines are strictly required when using the adapter together with actual *Microdrives*.
-It protects the according inputs `D6` and `D5` on the *Nano* from over-voltage coming from the drives, and prevents `D5` from activating the erase head in an actual *Microdrive* unit when it is running.
+It protects the according GPIOs `D6` and `D5` on the *Nano* from over-voltage coming from the drives, and prevents `D5` from activating the erase head in an actual *Microdrive* unit when it is running.

 - Connecting the 9V to `Vin` on the *Nano* is while not strictly required, still recommended.
 Without this, the *Nano* is only powered when connected to USB.
 If it's disconnected and the *Spectrum* or *QL* is powered on, current will be injected into the *Nano* via its GPIO pins.
 This may be outside the spec of the micro-controller on the *Nano*.
 So to be on the safe side, connect it, but don't skip the diode in that case!
 Any 1A diode such as a 1N4002 will do.